 Santa Claus is coming to town – and soon!
 You better make sure your chimney is safe for the big man’s arrival.
-How, you may ask?
+How you may ask?
 We’ve made a list for you – it’s time for you to check it twice!

 - Do you have a chimney cap?
-While it might make things more difficult for him squeezing down the chimney, chimney caps also keep animals and other debris from getting into the chimney.
+While it might make things more difficult for him to squeeze down the chimney, chimney caps also keep animals and other debris from getting into the chimney.
 If you don’t have a chimney cap, you should get one up soon!
 Don’t worry, Santa’s magic powers will still let him slip in!

 - Is your flashing adequate?
 Flashing is placed around the chimney to prevent leaks.
 It keeps water from getting between the chimney and roof.
 You definitely want to make sure your flashing is checked before we get hit with any snow.

 - Is the mortar on your chimney intact?
 The mortar is what holds bricks together in brick chimneys.
 Mortar can deteriorate over time, so be sure that you have it checked every so often.